 3. The Gardena and Sella Passes

 At the peak of the tourist season, between July and August, there are traffic restrictions to Passo Sella.
 On some week days only a couple of hundred vehicles per hour are allowed beyond the road side check points.
 However, the curb on traffic isn’t enforced onweekends and the restrictions are unpopular with locals who thrive on tourism.
 It’s unclear for how long traffic limitations will hold.
-As of 2018, access to the pass involves an online pass that can be purchased here.
+As of 2018, access to the pass involves buying a permit online here.